 The Trustees will challenge its investment manager if there is a sudden change in portfolio turnover or if the level of turnover seems excessive.

-The Trustees will request turnover costs incurred by the investment manager over the Scheme reporting year.
+The Trustees will request turnover costs incurred by the investment manager periodically.

 Consideration of financially material factors in investment arrangements